arkq/svar/README.md

 It is a simple console application (low memory footprint and CPU usage) designed for recording audio when a specified signal level is exceeded.
 It is commonly known solution called Voice Operated Recording (VOR).
 When the signal level is low for longer than the fadeout time, audio recording is paused.

-Capturing the audio signal is based on the [ALSA](http://www.alsa-project.org/) technology, so it should work on all modern Linux systems.
+On Linux systems, capturing the audio signal is based on the [ALSA](http://www.alsa-project.org/) technology.
+For all other systems, [PortAudio](http://www.portaudio.com/) library will be used.
+Alternatively, it is possible to force PortAudio back-end on Linux systems by adding `-DENABLE_PORTAUDIO=ON` to the CMake configuration step.

 Currently this application supports four output formats:
 - RAW (PCM 16bit interleaved)